DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 ### Multiple cloud accounts

 Many users have multiple cloud accounts with VPCs and clusters inside.
-It is still recommended in this case to deploy one Observability Pipelines Worker aggregator per region.
+Datadog still recommends in this case to deploy one Observability Pipelines Worker aggregator per region.
 Deploy Observability Pipelines Worker into your utility/tools cluster and configure all your cloud accounts to send data to this cluster.
 See [network boundaries](#network-boundaries) for more information.

 ### Pub-sub systems